joseibanezlujan/joseibanezlujan/README.md

 Hello, my name is Jose Ibanez .
 I am an experienced IT Business Analyst who brings a collaborative mindset and a results driven approach to all projects I work on 🎖️.
 I have a strong sense of accomplishment and a passion for taking on new challenges 💪.
 I'm excited to leverage my skills and knowledge to help your organization achieve its goals 🎯.
 I'm also comfortable taking the lead when needed 🦸‍♂️.

-Currently, I am pursuing a degree in Business Management and Administration 👨🏻‍🎓 and taking Data Analysis courses 📊.
-Actively improving my skills in SQL, Excel, Python, and Power BI.
-I also have an interest in web development 👨🏻‍💻, particularly in HTML, CSS, PHP, and JavaScript, as I feel confident working on projects that utilize those data and web development skills.
+Currently, I am pursuing a degree in Business Management and Administration 👨🏻‍🎓 while also taking Data Analysis courses 📊 that cover SQL, Excel, Python, and Power BI.
+Additionally, I have a keen interest in web development 👨🏻‍💻, specifically in HTML, CSS, PHP, and JavaScript.

 If you believe that I can be a good fit within your company, please feel free to reach out to me, and we can have a friendly chat over a virtual cup of coffee ☕.
 I'm excited to discuss it further with you!